pablo-meier/Pablog/posts/2020-03-22-ballad-amado-simplicity.md

 Now, listen.
 Did you have to write "simple" twice in two sentences?

 **Simple doesn't mean anything,** other than "I like it this way," or "it makes sense to me, right now, with low effort."
-That last one is usually often because "I wrote it!" also applies.
+That last one is often because "I wrote it!" also applies.
 It's become such a thing that I reflexively hiss when I see it in READMEs.